Baule Spirit Monkey with Offering Cup Shrine Figure, Côte d’Ivoire

 For context, a closely related Baule Monkey figure is on view online in the Metropolitan Museum of Art’s collection. https://www.metmuseum.org/art/collection/search/310774

 Condition: Good.
-Wood with ritual accretions, aged cloth fiber
+Structurally sound with no visible repairs.
+Ritual accretions, aged cloth fiber.

-In Central Côte d’Ivoire traditions, small figures like this lived close to the ground truth of daily life—kept on a household or healer’s shrine and “activated” through repeated offerings.
-Libations (water, palm wine, medicinal washes, oils) were poured into or over the cup, while prayers and requests were spoken for protection, health, luck, and spiritual balance.
-Over time, those actions leave the best evidence a collector can ask for: a real, earned surface—not fresh “antiquing,” but decades of handling, smoke, anointing, and shrine life.
+In Central Côte d'Ivoire traditions, figures like this lived at the center of daily devotional life — kept on household or healer's shrines and activated through repeated offerings: libations of water, palm wine, oil, and medicinal washes, poured while prayers were spoken for protection, health, and spiritual balance.
+Over time, those actions leave the best evidence a collector can ask for.
+Not fresh "antiquing" — but decades of handling, smoke, and shrine life.

 The surface here is exceptional.
-The figure carries thick ritual accretion and embedded grime in protected areas, with softened high points where hands and cloth once rubbed again and again.
-Around the waist is a particularly convincing detail: an aged cloth/fiber loincloth that is partly buried beneath old buildup—exactly what you see when an object has been wrapped, tied, re-wrapped, and re-fed over long use.
-The carving remains structurally sound despite its age and wear, with no visible restoration—just an honest, lived-in patina.
+Thick ritual accretion sits in protected recesses; high points are softened where hands and cloth worked the figure again and again.
+Around the waist, an aged cloth and fiber loincloth is partly buried beneath old buildup — exactly what you see when an object has been wrapped, re-wrapped, and re-fed over long use.
+No visible restoration.
+Just an honest, earned patina.

-Stylistically, the piece has that “right” shrine-figure feel: simplified, concentrated forms; a big, commanding head; a quiet but forceful posture.
-And that tooth-baring mouth matters—this is not a smiling animal.
-In African visual language, exposed teeth often read as warning, power, and protection—the spirit’s ability to repel harm.
-Paired with the offering cup, the message is clear: this figure receives offerings, but it also enforces spiritual boundaries.
+The tooth-baring mouth is worth noting.
+In African visual language, exposed teeth signal warning, power, and protection — the spirit's ability to repel harm.
+Paired with the offering cup, the iconographic message is clear: this figure receives devotion, and it enforces boundaries.

 This is a working object—a small, powerful survivor of lived ceremony.
 Put it under good light, and it does what the best African sculpture does: it stops being “an artifact” and becomes a presence.